-London-born Anna Clyne is a Grammy-nominated composer of acoustic and electro-acoustic music.
-Described as a “composer of uncommon gifts and unusual methods” in a New York Times profile and as “dazzlingly inventive” by Time Out New York, Clyne’s work often includes collaborations with cutting-edge choreographers, visual artists, filmmakers, and musicians worldwide.
+London-born Anna Clyne is a GRAMMY-nominated composer of acoustic and electro-acoustic music.
+Described as a “composer of uncommon gifts and unusual methods” in a New York Times profile and as “fearless” by NPR, Clyne’s work often includes collaborations with cutting-edge choreographers, visual artists, filmmakers, and musicians.

-Clyne has been commissioned by a wide range of ensembles and institutions, including the American Composers Orchestra, Bang on a Can, BBC Radio 3, BBC Scottish Symphony, Britten Sinfonia, Carnegie Hall, Chicago Symphony Orchestra, Houston Ballet, London Sinfonietta, Los Angeles Chamber Orchestra, Los Angeles Philharmonic, Orpheus Chamber Orchestra, Seattle Symphony, ASCAP/SEAMUS, and the Southbank Centre.
-Her work has been championed by such world-renowned conductors as Marin Alsop, Pablo Heras-Casado, George Manahan, Jeffrey Milarsky, Riccardo Muti, Leonard Slatkin, Alan Pierson, André de Ridder, Esa-Pekka Salonen, and Osmo Vänskä, and her music has been performed at such diverse venues as the Barbican Centre, Philharmonie de Paris, Walt Disney Concert Hall, the Hollywood Bowl, and in New York’s (Le) Poisson Rouge, Museum of Modern Art, Galapagos Art Space, and Carnegie Hall, and has been featured at the Cabrillo Festival, Gaudeamus Festival, Beijing Modern Festival, and the Edinburgh Fringe Festival.
+Clyne has been commissioned by a wide range of ensembles and institutions, including BBC Radio 3, BBC Scottish Symphony, Britten Sinfonia, Carnegie Hall, Chicago Symphony Orchestra, Houston Ballet, London Sinfonietta, Los Angeles Philharmonic, Seattle Symphony, and the Southbank Centre.
+Her work has been championed by such world-renowned conductors as Pablo Heras-Casado, Riccardo Muti, Leonard Slatkin, André de Ridder, Esa-Pekka Salonen, Osmo Vänskä, and Marin Alsop, who praised Clyne, stating: “Anna Clyne is someone I look to for great music.
+It’s always emotional and driven by her heart, but skillfully composed.”

-Appointed by Music Director Riccardo Muti, Clyne served as a Mead Composer-in-Residence for the Chicago Symphony Orchestra from 2010–2015.
-Muti has lauded Clyne as “an artist who writes from the heart, who defies categorization, and who reaches across all barriers and boundaries.
-Her compositions are meant to be played by great musicians and listened to by enthusiastic audiences no matter what their background.”
-She also served as Composer-in-Residence for the Baltimore Symphony Orchestra during the 2015–2016 season, L’Orchestre national d’Île-de-France from 2014–2016, and at Brazil’s Inverno do Campos do Jordão Festival, the Mizzou New Music Festival with Alarm Will Sound, the Cabrillo Festival of Contemporary Music, and the 21c Liederabend, a biennial festival of song at the Brooklyn Academy of Music’s Next Wave Festival.
-Clyne was nominated for the 2015 Grammy Award for Best Contemporary Classical Composition for her double violin concerto, Prince of Clouds.
-She is also the recipient of several prestigious awards including the 2016 Hindemith Prize; a Charles Ives Fellowship from the American Academy of Arts and Letters; awards from Meet the Composer, the American Music Center, the Foundation for Contemporary Arts, and the Jerome Foundation; and prizes from ASCAP and SEAMUS.
-She was nominated for the 2014 Times Breakthrough Award (UK) and is the recipient of a grant from Opera America to develop a new opera, Eva.
-She was featured as a Composer of the Week on BBC Radio 3 and was also the subject of a composer portrait concert at New York’s Miller Theatre in 2015 with Ensemble Signal.
+From 2010–2015, Clyne served as a Mead Composer-in-Residence for the Chicago Symphony Orchestra.
+Music Director Riccardo Muti lauded Clyne as “an artist who writes from the heart, who defies categorization, and who reaches across all barriers and boundaries.
+Her compositions are meant to be played by great musicians and heard by enthusiastic audiences no matter what their background.”
+She has also been in residence with the Baltimore Symphony Orchestra, L’Orchestre national d’Île-deFrance, Cabrillo Festival of Contemporary Music, Berkeley Symphony, and National Sawdust.
+Clyne serves as the mentor composer for the Orchestra of St. Luke’s DeGaetano Composer Institute.
+Clyne is currently serving a three-year residency as Associate Composer with the Scottish Chamber Orchestra, through the 2020-2021 season.
+The residency includes plans for a series of new works commissioned over three years.

+Clyne is the recipient of the 2016 Hindemith Prize; a Charles Ives Fellowship from the American Academy of Arts and Letters; awards from Meet the Composer, the American Music Center, the Foundation for Contemporary Arts, and the Jerome Foundation; and prizes from ASCAP and SEAMUS.
+She was nominated for the 2014 Times Breakthrough Award (UK).